Talking to your Parents about Sex

 You probably think that talking to your parents about sex is impossible.
-You’re not alone; 83 percent of kids your age are afraid to ask their parents about sex.
-Yet 51 percent of teens actually do.
+You’re not alone.
+83% of kids your age are afraid to ask their parents about sex.
+Yet 51% of teens actually do.
 Why?
 It’s a fact that teens who talk with their parents about sex are less likely to become pregnant because they’re more likely to use contraception or protection when they become sexually active.

-So... kids are not only talking to their parents about sex, they’re also benefiting from conversations they were afraid to have in the first place!
-Lucky them, right?
+Kids are not only talking to their parents about sex, but they’re also benefiting from conversations they were afraid to have in the first place!
 The truth is that most parents want to help their kids make smart decisions about sex.
 They know it’s vital for teens to have accurate information and sound advice to aid the decision-making process.

 Not my parents!

 Before you rule out talking to your parents, ask yourself these two questions: